Experimental drug PRL3-ZUMAB shows promise in Hard-to-Treat cancers

 Summary

-This study tested a drug called PRL3-ZUMAB in 14 people with advanced solid tumors (stomach cancer, liver cancer, or others) that had stopped responding to standard treatments.
-The drug was given by IV every two weeks for up to 12 doses, with the option to continue if it was helping.
-The main goals were to see if the drug could shrink tumors or stop them from growing, and to check for side effects.
-Researchers also looked at genetic markers in the tumors to understand who might benefit most.
+This study tested a new drug called PRL3-ZUMAB in 14 people with advanced solid tumors (like stomach or liver cancer) that stopped responding to standard treatments.
+The drug was given every two weeks to see if it could shrink tumors or stop them from growing.
+Researchers also looked for biological markers to predict who might benefit most.
+The goal was to find a new option for patients with few choices left.

 Get updates